Poppys Wild Kitchen

 Star fruit on tree.

-Today’s salad is my contribution to making sure the beautiful, tender-crisp fruit doesn’t go wasted.
-It’s incredibly refreshing because the star fruit is chilled before making the salad.
-Plus, who can resist a sweet, juicy fruit that slices into golden stars?
-Now that’s a striking sight for sure.
+Today’s star fruit salad is my contribution to making sure the beautiful, tender-crisp fruit doesn’t go wasted.
+It’s incredibly refreshing because the lovely fruit is chilled before making the salad.
+Who can resist a sweet, juicy fruit that slices into golden stars?
+Now, that’s a striking sight for sure.

 Adorable sliced star fruit shapes.